Bolshevik–Makhnovist conflict: Defeat

-Leaving Viktor Bilash in command of the insurgent core in Ukraine, Makhno set off on 13 August, taking with him his wife and his black sotnia - consisting of 100 cavalry.
+Leaving Viktor Bilash in command of the insurgent core in Ukraine, Makhno set off on 13 August, taking with him his wife and his black sotnia — consisting of 100 cavalry.
 On 16 August, they crossed the Dnieper, under constant pursuit by the Red cavalry, which wounded Makhno even further.
 On 19 August, they encountered the 7th Cavalry Division at Bobrynets.
 Unable to retreat, the insurgents attacked the division and captured their machine guns, before continuing again on their journary, having lost 17 of their own men.
 On 22 August, Makhno was shot in the neck, causing a scar where the bullet exited through his right cheek.
 On 26 August, they fought a final battle with the Red Cavalry, during which the last of his old comrades, including Petro Petrenko, were killed.
 After one of the insurgent scouts was captured on his way to the Polish border, the detachment changed direction and headed for the Dniester.
 On 28 August, the insurgents disguised themselves as Red Army soldiers and accosted the Soviet border guards, disarming them before fording the river under heavy fire.
 Finally in Romania, they were themselves disarmed by the Romanian border guards and taken to an internment camp.
 In exile, many of the Makhnovists found themselves drifting between a series of concentration camps and prisons.
 Leading figures of the Makhnovist movement, such as Volin, Peter Arshinov and Nestor Makhno himself, eventually ended up in Paris, where their exile lasted up until their deaths.

 Meanwhile, Bilash had found himself unable to sustain the guerrilla war, with his detachment almost being wiped out in an ambush at Znamianka.
 Some of the survivors managed to flee across the border, but Bilash himself was arrested by the Cheka and transferred to Kharkiv, where he wrote his memoirs before his trial and execution.
 During the autumn of 1921, 30 Makhnovist commanders and 2,443 insurgents surrendered to the Soviet government, some of whom even asked for official recognition of their role in fighting the White movement.
 Despite the defeat, the Makhnovist insurrection continued on underground throughout the 1920s: in 1922, a Makhnovist band was eliminated in Poltava; in 1923, a clandestine Makhnovist organization was dismantled; in 1924, there were reported to still be 18 insurgent bands operating in Ukraine.
-Makhnovist activity even persisted up until the outbreak of World War II, when the Green Guards rose up against the Nazi occupation of Ukraine.
+Makhnovist activity even persisted up until the outbreak of World War II, when Makhnovist veterans rose up against the Nazi occupation of Ukraine.